harri665/Spotify/README.md

 ### Common Issues

-1. **"SP_DC_COOKIE is required"**
+1. **"Cannot proceed without valid Spotify session cookie"**
+   - The automatic cookie extraction failed
-   - Set the environment variable correctly
+   - **Solution**: Manually set `SP_DC_COOKIE` environment variable
-   - Ensure cookie is not expired
+   - Or ensure someone is logged into Spotify on the server

 2. **Dashboard not accessible**
    - Check if port 3001 is available